hylodoc/hyloblog-ssg/TRADEMARK.md

 which we are granting a license," please put following notice at the foot of the page where you have used the Mark (or, if in a book, on the credits page), on any packaging or labeling, and on advertising or marketing materials:
-"Hylodoc is trademark of the Hylodoc Project.
-Used with permission from the Hylodoc Project."
+"Hyloblog is trademark of the Hyloblog Project.
+Used with permission from the Hyloblog Project."

 ### What to do when you see abuse